Find the best Liquor Store POS Software

 While evaluating systems, buyers should consider the following functions to meet their unique requirements:

-- Software-as-a-Service (SaaS) & POS.
+Software-as-a-Service (SaaS) and point of sale.
 When evaluating liquor POS software, there are two main deployment models buyers can choose from.
 With an on-premise deployment, buyers commonly purchase a software license up-front.
 Retailers are typically responsible for hardware maintenance and software updates.
 With a SaaS deployment, vendors maintain and host the solution, which is accessed via a Web browser.
 SaaS POS solutions are often a good fit for independent stores that don’t want to invest in IT or hardware.
 If buyers are interested in a web-based solution, they should ensure it has the features and functionality listed above to work in a liquor-store environment.